- KINGS COLLEGE LONDON

 - Academic Discipline

 - Full Time

-The post holder will join the core professional services support team, providing high-quality technical support to the Centre’s research and teaching activities.
+The post holder will join the core professional services support team, within the School of Basic and Medical Bioscience, providing high-quality technical support to the Centre’s research and teaching activities.
 The post holder will be expected to work collaboratively with the Principal Investigators, research staff and students of the Centre to ensure compliance to health & safety regulations.
-They will provide specialist technical advice to researchers and oversea the maintenance of laboratory equipment to minimise any disruption to the research.
+They will provide specialist technical advice to researchers and oversee the maintenance of laboratory equipment to minimise any disruption to the research.
 They will also act as the main liaison between the researchers, estates personnel and contractors.

 The successful candidate will possess excellent communication, planning and leadership skills.
 They will be expected to build relationships with a wide set of stakeholders including technical managers across the School and Faculty to help support the Centre’s objectives.
 They will be highly motivated and well organised to support the infrastructure and facilities that deliver world-class research and teaching within the Centre’s laboratories.

 A research background in cell biology and experience of technical support to laboratories or research facilities would be an advantage

 This post will be offered on an indefinite contract

 This is a full-time post - 100% full time equivalent

 The post holder is a member of the School’s professional services team, providing high quality technical support to the School and specific support to its education/ research activities.
 Working closely with their line manager(s) and lead academic, the post holder will:

 • Provide advanced technical expertise to the Centre for Gene Therapy and Regenerative Medicine, gained through experience and/or formal qualification, in a broad range of relevant scientific/technical areas with a thorough understanding of the underlying technical/scientific theory and recent advances